richiewenn/serverless-presentation/presentation.md

 - $0.20 per 1 million requests
 - First 1M per month are free
 ---
-# Optimalization
+# Optimization
 1. You can clearly see which function is slow
 2. Optimize 1s to 200ms
-3. Imidiately pay 80% less
+3. Immediately pay 80% less
 ---
 # Fine graded scaling
 - Occasional requests